dantewarhola/ShadowMsg/README.md

 ### Message Reactions

 Hover any message and tap the **＋** button to open the reaction picker.
 Choose from 👍 ❤️ 😂 😮 👀 🔒.
-Each user can only have one reaction per message — picking a new one replaces your previous.
+Each user can only have one reaction per message, picking a new one replaces your previous.
 Reactions sync to everyone in the room instantly.
 Tap your own reaction to remove it.

 > 📸 *[Screenshot: a chat message being hovered with the small "＋" button visible to the side, and the reaction picker floating above the message showing all six emoji options in a horizontal pill-shaped popup, with one emoji slightly enlarged as if being hovered]*